ietf-rats-wg/eat/draft-ietf-rats-eat.md

 non-authoritative.
 It is meant to help reviewers see the significant differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

-## From draft-ietf-rats-eat-24
+## From draft-ietf-rats-eat-25
-- Use only CDDL definition names for "Claim Value Type" column in CWT claim registry
-- Correct the "Claim Value Type" for some claims
-- Make SUIT reference informative (it use is optional in an optional claim)
+- Change SUIT Manifest reference back to normative

 --- contributor